GDP-Master/Elements-Of-Games/docs/instructions.md

 1. With your group decide which of the elements (blue headings) in the article that you'd like to explore.
 1. Add the name of your element to your reflection.
 1. Design a set of cards in Google Doc (you can use [this template][card-template] to get started) that explain the "patterns" for your element.
 Include:
-   - One card that is a description of the element in your own words (words that make sense to you).
+   - One card that instructs the user how to use the the element in your own words:
+      -
    - A card for each pattern.
       - Examples of the pattern in a variety of games -- include board games and physical games.
 1. Decide how you will divide up your group's work on the project.
 Document your plan in the space in your reflection.